apurvajain/bestpractices/SOURCE_CODE/PHP_Naming_Conventions.md

 > Although short, cryptic variable names are to be shunned in favor of longer, descriptive names, that doesn't mean you should be using entire sentences.
 Extremely long names are inefficient because they make code dirty, hard-to-read-write and leading to possibilty of typo.

-Before we get into defining naming conventions, here are several delimiting conventions commonly used in code:
+Before we get into defining conventions, here are several delimiting conventions commonly used in code:

 - **Snakecase** Words are delimited by an underscore
     ```